92nd Infantry Division (United States): World War I

 The division was organized on 27 October 1917 from draftees (Selective Service men) from the United States at large at eight camps.
 The War Department did not set up a single cantonment for this unit, and distributed the sub-units of men widely throughout the Midwest and East Coast: at Camp Funston on the grounds of Fort Riley, Kansas; Camp Dodge, Iowa; Camp Grant, Illinois; Camp Sherman, Ohio; Camp Meade, Maryland; Camp Dix, New Jersey; Camp Upton, New York.
-All of the enlisted personnel were African American, along with about four-fifths of the officers.
-But with few exceptions, the staff and field grade officers, supply, artillery, engineer, and quartermaster officers were all white.
-For this division, 104 black captains, 397 first lieutenants, and 125 second lieutenants were trained at a "negro officers' camp" in Des Moines, Iowa.
+All of the enlisted personnel and about four-fifths of the officers were African American, but the great majority of the staff and field grade, supply, artillery, engineer, and quartermaster officers were white.
+For this division, 104 Black captains, 397 first lieutenants, and 125 second lieutenants were trained at a "negro officers' camp" in Des Moines, Iowa.

-A special "negro zone" was to be built at the east end of Camp Funston, with "separate amusement places and exchanges."
+A special "Negro zone" was to be built at the east end of Camp Funston, with "separate amusement places and exchanges."
 A.D.
-Jellison, a banker of Junction City, Kansas, gave a plot of land for a "community house," to be erected by the black trainees who had been drafted from seven states.
+Jellison, a banker of Junction City, Kansas, gave a plot of land for a "community house," to be erected by the Black trainees who had been drafted from seven states.

 As was the case with the 93rd Division, parts of the 92nd served under and alongside the French Army.
-The main body of the American Expeditionary Forces (AEF), adhering to the racial policies of Southern President Woodrow Wilson, Secretary of War Newton D. Baker, and southern Democrats, who promoted the "separate but equal" doctrine, refused to allow African-American soldiers to serve in combat with white American soldiers.
+The main body of the American Expeditionary Forces (AEF), adhering to the racial policies of Southern President Woodrow Wilson, Secretary of War Newton D. Baker, and southern Democrats, who promoted the "separate but equal" doctrine, refused to allow African American soldiers to serve in combat with white American soldiers.

 Arriving on the Western Front, the 92nd was a green and untried unit that was not even given time to maneuver as a division before being committed to the line.
-After arrival, the 92nd, like all AEF units, trained for deployment in the trenches.
+After arrival the 92nd, like all AEF units, trained for deployment in the trenches.
 They began to be introduced by company into the French sector front lines in mid-August 1918.
-The 92nd Artillery Brigade did not come on line until October 1918.
+The 92nd Artillery Brigade did not come online until October 1918.
 Ralph Waldo Tyler was assigned to report on the 92nd Division by Secretary Baker.
-He was the first and, at the time, only accredited African-American reporting on the Great War.
+He was the first and, at the time, only accredited African American reporting on the Great War.

 The 92nd Division saw combat in the Meuse-Argonne Offensive during November 1918.